flowolf/yessssms/README.md

 # use in python script or in command line
 > yessssms -T
 ok: login data is valid.
-> yessssms -m "sending SMS from github and gitlab pipelines... so much cloud"
+> yessssms -t YESSSSMS_LOGIN -m "sending SMS from github and gitlab pipelines... so much cloud"
 ```